lorpac/buildings_network_app/README.md

 ## Create your Building Network

-In order to create the Building Network, simply choose the geographical coordinates of a point to be used as center of a 2km x 2km area by clicking on the map or by directly inserting the coordinates in the (Latitude, Longitude) boxes and click on the button "Go!".
+In order to create the Building Network, move the blue square in the map to select the area of interest and click the button "Go!".
+Alternatively, you can directly insert the geographical coordinates of the center of your are of interest in the (Latitude, Longitude) boxes and click the button "Go!".
+The area used for the creation of the Buildings Network is a 2km x 2km square.

 ## Retrieve the results